Child and Adolescent Counseling Graduate Programs – MS in Clinical Mental Health Counseling

 • Domestic violence and homeless shelters

-GCU’s master’s in clinical mental health counseling with an emphasis in childhood and adolescence disorders degree meets the academic requirements for licensure in Arizona as a Licensed Associate Counselor (LAC) and a Licensed Professional Counselor (LPC).
+GCU’s MS in Clinical Mental Health Counseling with an Emphasis in Childhood and Adolescence Disorders meets the academic requirements for licensure in Arizona as a Licensed Associate Counselor (LAC) and a Licensed Professional Counselor (LPC).
 Requirements can vary from state to state.
-Students should check the specific requirements for the state in which they plan to practice.
+You are responsible for understanding the specific requirements for the state in which you plan to practice.

 TOTAL CREDITS & COURSE LENGTH: